riqam/credit-scoring-classification/README.md

 ```
 ├───License
 ├───README.md                        <-- Instructions for readers to understand this repository
-├───requirements.txt                 <-- Requirement files to run this application
 ├───Credit Scoring App
 │   ├───app                          <-- Folder containing the application code of this project
 │   ├───config                       <-- Folder containing the configuration file